rescript-association/genType/README.md

 If both `Foo.rei` and `Foo.re` exist, the annotations are taken from `Foo.rei`.

-The behaviour can be overridden by adding a `[@genType.ignoreInterface]` anywhere in `Foo.rei`.
+The behaviour can be overridden by adding annotation `[@genType.ignoreInterface];` at the top of `Foo.rei`.
 Use case: expose implementation details to JS but not to Reason.

 ### Type Expansion and @genType.opaque